Aadil101/website/_posts/coding/2021-18-03-automatic-extraction-classification-and-neutralization-of-toxic-comments.md

 ## Abstract

 In this work, we propose a three-part system that automatically extracts controversial online posts, classifies toxic comments into 6 different categories, and neutralizes the offensive language contained in such comments.
-Our Extractor module leverages the Twitter API to obtain recent posts from Twitter regarding anti-Asian rhetoric related to the COVID-19 pandemic.
-Our Classifier Module, trained using Jigsaw’s Toxic Comment Classification dataset, is then used to filter posts that are likely to contain toxicity.
+Our _Extractor_ module leverages the Twitter API to obtain recent posts from Twitter regarding anti-Asian rhetoric related to the COVID-19 pandemic.
+Our _Classifier_ Module, trained using Jigsaw’s Toxic Comment Classification dataset, is then used to filter posts that are likely to contain toxicity.
 We explore a variety of classical machine learning models and BERT to identify an accurate hate speech classifier.
-Finally, our Neutralizer module performs linguistic style transfer by removing the toxic words contained in the filtered posts while still preserving the underlying content.
+Finally, our _Neutralizer_ module performs linguistic style transfer by removing the toxic words contained in the filtered posts while still preserving the underlying content.
 As each of the three modules are independent of each other, our proposed pipeline is generalizable to automatically extract data from other sources (e.g Reddit), classify and neutralize toxicity using other techniques by replacing the appropriate sub-module.

 ## Introduction

-...
+The rise of social media platforms has transformed the way individuals communicate today.
+While offering numerous benefits, the anonymous nature of such mediums empowers bad actors to promulgate toxic comments that go against the principles of civilized discourse.
+Being able to automatically detect offensive posts is crucial to ensuring that social media remains healthy and inclusive for all.
+To assist in this effort, our work proposes a three-part system that automatically extracts comments from an online platform, accurately classifies the posts to filter toxic comments, and finally neutralizes the offensive language.
+Given the nature of this work, we caution readers that the examples used in this work contain offensive language and reader discretion is advised.

 ## Related Work

-...
+There has been extensive work in the study of hate speech detection in the literature.
+Numerous offensive language datasets (Wulczyn et. al., 2017) with various toxic taxonomies have been created to assist the training of robust computational models for detecting offensive language.
+Competitions on hate speech detection (Zampieri et. al, 2020), such as the Kaggle Toxic Comments Classification Challenge on which this work is based,  have further attraction to this topic.
+While a lot of attention has been placed on the classification of toxic comments, neutralizing offensive language through text style transfer (Hu et. al, 2020) have been relatively under-studied.

 ## Data Scraping